whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 ### Existing data and data exploration

-This registration is based upon a thorough reading of the original research article and an understanding of Census data.
+This registration is based upon a thorough reading of the original research article, searching and calculating summary statistics for American Community Survey data, accessing the Johns Hopkins Coronavirus Resource Center, and acquiring some additional information and data from the original author, Jay Chakraborty.

-At the time of registration, we have accessed data from the Census, Johns Hopkins, and the original author.
-We have only examined data variable names and metadata.
-We have not conducted any analysis with the data, including calculation of summary statistics.
-We have designed this reproduction study based exclusively on the methodology described in the original paper and on metadata for secondary data sources.
+Specifically, Chakraborty informed us of the American Community Survey data table names used in the study (S1810 for demographic categories and disability status and C18130 for poverty status and disability status), provided Johns Hopkins county-level Coronavirus data downloaded on August 1, 2020, outputs from SaTScan spatial clustering analysis, and inputs for the GEE models.

-Although the raw data from the original study is not available in an online repository, we received COVID-19 incidence rate data from the author.
+The data provided by the author is not available in an online repository, but we will include the data in our research compendium with permission of the author.

+In our reproduction attempt, we will use publicly available American Community Survey data downloaded directly from the Census API using the tidycensus package for R.
+We will use Johns Hopkins Coronavirus data provided by the author because it is not possible to download that dynamic dataset in an archived form as it existed on August 1, 2020.
 Johns Hopkins still provides aggregated COVID-19 incidence rate data, but does not publicly provide archived data identical to those used in the original study.
-The disability and sociodemographic data is publicly available through the American Community Survey data tables on the Census Bureau website.
+In preparing this preanalysis plan, we have only accessed data, viewed metadata, calculated summary statistics, and corresponded with the original author as described above.

 ### Data collection and spatial sampling